bmcniel/mysql-rule/README.md

 MySQL Rule
 ==========

-This package provides a JUnit rule that starts and initialized a mysql instance.
+This package provides a JUnit rule that starts and initializes a mysql instance.
 A small amount of setup on your target host is required by running `sudo bin/setup-host.sh /your/mysql/binary.tar.gz`.